mbr-comp/mbr-comp.github.io/README.md

 ```
 openssh uses port 22 by default, which is why this is the port we enabled.

+5. Next, I switched to the Windows PC and installed the program [FileZilla](https://filezilla-project.org/).

 to be continued. . . . . . . . .

 # PiHole - Network wide Ad Blocker for the home network